saraeidris/BioSim/README.md

 ###Pause button (GUI)
 Added pause button to stop and run simulation.

+(May not work if clicked to early in the simulation.
+Event needs a few seconds to "load".
+If so, restart simulation and try again)

 ###Island with posibility for disease
 We added a possibility for disease on the island if you run check_sim_disease.py.
 Disease input is set to True in BioSim to run